DDoS/GameStore/README.md

 # Simple, clean, cute online store that sells in-game items
 > Made in Perl, C, Python and HTML running on Apache server

+# Todo:
+- For Shao Kun: There's a exist() function inside Register.pl script that needs to talk to database in order to check if user is already registered.
+Finish this part.

 # Demo
 [Here]